freya022/BotCommands-Wiki/docs/using-commands/Context-menu-commands.md

 * `@AppOption` - Mandatory on options
 * `@JDA[Type]Command` - Annotation for methods which marks context commands

-## Making a slash command
+## Making context commands

-An application command is similar to a slash command - You extend `ApplicationCommand` on your class and use `@JDA[Type]Command` on every method you want to be a context menu command
+A context command is similar to a slash command - You extend `ApplicationCommand` on your class and use `@JDA[Type]Command` on every method you want to be a context menu command

 Your method has to:
 * Be public